thenfour/digifujam/readme.md

     node sfzimport.js sfzpath="C:\Users\carl\Desktop\Gospel_Voice_Set_Triton\Gospel Voice Set.sfz"

-## odds & ends & quirks
+## Config, odds & ends & quirks

-- Instrument IDs must be conservative wrt characters, because they are used in jq selectors and such.
+- IDs must be conservative wrt characters, because they are used in jq selectors and such.
 - /stats.html to see activity graphs
 - /storage to view storage (feed, server state...)
-- server environment variables:
-  - DF_IS_OPENODE = 1 or 0
-  - DF_ADMIN_PASSWORD
-  - DF_GOOGLE_CLIENT_ID
-  - DF_GOOGLE_CLIENT_SECRET
-  - DF_MONGO_CONNECTIONSTRING
-- SSL:
-  - SSL .crt and .key must be included with deployment.
-For this, copy `7jam_io.crt` and `csr.key` to `ssl/` before `openode deploy`.
-Run `openode status` to see the path where they should be.
+- Uberspace does automatic SSL so no config is required.
+- `config.yaml` is required, and a default is included in the repo.
+Place a `config2.yaml` file next to `config.yaml` to override anything.
+It's git-ignored, useful for storing private keys etc.

+## Dev stuff

+- if client & server are no longer compatible (for example a difference in room schema or in comm prototocol), then increment DFCommon.js  gDigifujamVersion = 1; to make clients have to reconnect.

+### User sources

+Discord users should have some properties that normal 7jam users do not:

+* avatars are not visible in rooms
+* cannot interact with room objects (naturally)
+* joins/parts/changes are not shown in chat log or in notifications
+* statistics are not collected for these users, and are not included in certain population counts